How To Kill Your Boss

 Tony looked at the floor and shook his head.
 “She isn’t feeling well.”

 I straightened my shoulders and pulled my face away from his touch.
-I admired my bloody knuckles and stretched, then fisted my hands, mesmerized by the opening and closing of the wounds across my knuckles.
+I admired my bloody fingers and stretched, then fisted my hands, mesmerized by the opening and closing of the wounds across my knuckles.
 My hands were powerful.
 God, I loved making that kid bleed.
-When he cried and begged me to stop it only made me want to hit harder.
+When he cried and begged me to stop I only wanted to hit harder.

 Yeah right.
 How could anyone understand the monsters in my head?
 They’d been with me for as long as I could remember, even before Dad went crazy.
 I battled them every day, until her.